amethystaurora-robo/Rare_event_algorithms/README.md

 # Results

 Below, 200 trajectories are simulated for 16 or 20 years (denoted in the plot titles).
 With k<-200, transitions occur around year 10.
 Trajectories are tracked to confirm the original ancestor of final shifted trajectories.
 Below, degeneracy of trajectories are shown: all shifted trajectories evolve from one common ancestor.
-A value of k, -442 has been calculated to specifically target the off state of the AMOC.
+This problem may be solved by initializing more trajectories.
 <p>
   <img src="https://github.com/amethystaurora-robo/Rare_event_algorithms/blob/main/figures/plots/lineplot_20year_200traj_-3000k.png" width="400">
   <img src="https://github.com/amethystaurora-robo/Rare_event_algorithms/blob/main/figures/plots/lineplot_20year_200traj_-2000k.png" width="400">